Speak to one of our Camping & Outdoor experts. Call us on 02 888 10 333 or chat with us Mon - Fri 9 am to 5:30 pm AEDT.

 The first and most important thing you need to learn is that all electric devices from refrigerators to phone chargers are measured in Amps.
 Amps are the measure of how quickly electric current flows in the device.
 So, a bigger current equals more electricity.

 How does this relate to you?
 You have to determine just how much of an electrical load you will need and the total amount of amps that those electric devices will draw from your auxiliary battery.
-You can easily find this information in the device's user manual or their packaging.
+You can easily find this information in the device's user manual or its packaging.

 Determine how long you will use the electric device(s)